 Widespread research studies on the value of homework have shown that there is a positive and significant relationship between the amount of homework students do and their achievement outcomes.
-In short, doing homework causes improved academic achievement.
-Quality homework tasks allow students to practise or process information and provide feedback to teachers so that they may check for understanding.
+In short, doing homework creates improved academic achievement.
+Quality homework tasks allow students to practice or process information and provide feedback to teachers so that they may check for understanding.
 Checking for understanding is one of the most valuable ways to gain insight into student learning.
-Homework has an important role in encouraging independent study and learning and regular reviewing of work and also in developing an understanding of, interest in and love of a subject.
+Homework has an important role in encouraging independent study, learning and regular reviewing of work.
+It also has an important role in developing an understanding of, interest in and love of a subject.